David-Haim/concurrencpp/README.md

 ```

 In this example, we calculate the 30-th member of the Fibonacci sequence in a parallel manner.
-We start launching each Fibonacci step in it's own parallel coroutine. the first argument is a dummy `executor_tag` and the second argument is the threadpool executor.
+We start launching each Fibonacci step in its own parallel coroutine.
+The first argument is a dummy `executor_tag` and the second argument is the threadpool executor.
-Every recursive step invokes a new parallel coroutine that runs in parallel. the result is returned to the parent task and is acquired by using `co_await`.
+Every recursive step invokes a new parallel coroutine that runs in parallel.
+The result is returned to the parent task and is acquired by using `co_await`.
 When we deem the input to be small enough to be calculated synchronously (when `curr <= 10`), we stop executing each recursive step in its own task and just solve the algorithm synchronously.

 ### Result-promises

-Even non-coroutines can complete a result object by using a `result_promise`. `result_promise` resembles a `std::promise` object - applications can manually set the result or exception and make `result` objects become ready.
+Sometimes we want to use the capabilities of result objects with non-coroutines, for example when using a third-party library.
+In this case, we can complete a result object by using a `result_promise`. `result_promise` resembles a `std::promise` object - applications can manually set the result or exception and make `result` objects become ready (using the `co_return` keyword).
-Just like regular result objects, result -promises are a move only type that becomes empty after move.
+Just like result objects, result-promises are a move only type that becomes empty after move.
 Similarly, after setting a result or an exception, the result promise becomes empty as well.
-If a result promise gets out of scope and a result/exception hasn't been set in it, the result-promise destructor sets a `concurrencpp::errors::broken_task` exception using the `set_exception` method.
+If a result-promise gets out of scope and no result/exception has been set in it, the result-promise destructor sets a `concurrencpp::errors::broken_task` exception using the `set_exception` method.
 Suspended and blocked tasks waiting for the associated result are resumed/unblocked.

-`result_promise` API
+#### `result_promise` API

 ```cpp
 template <class type>